 Every platform should be showing the same outputs.
 If you have just made a purchase this should be reflected throughout your devices.

 “...data should be always synced web to mobile … Users get pissed off when they have to redo the same things when switching to phone if the same things do not appear on mobile.”
 Ameer Haider, Novatore Solutions

 The Starbucks rewards app can be recognised as a top performer when it comes to omnichannel marketing experiences.
 They have both online and offline channels.
 When a purchase is made you get a free rewards card, however, this is not a traditional customer loyalty program.
 Starbucks makes it possible to check and reload your card via phone, website, in-store, or on the app.

 Any changes to your profile or card are updated across all channels, in REAL-TIME!

 No longer do you need to panic standing in line to get a coffee when you realise you don’t have enough on your balance.
 All you need to do is reload it and the cashier will know it’s been updated by the time you swipe your card.

 - Consistency Is Key

-An excellent example of a company who has their omni-channel consistency to the highest standard is Disney.
+An excellent example of a company that has its omnichannel consistency to the highest standard is Disney.
 It begins with their websites, as they are all mobile-responsive, something you don’t see happening very often.
 In the Disney theme park you can use your mobile app to locate the attractions you want to see, as well as view the estimated wait time for each of them.
-Plus, the Magic Band program acts as a hotel room key, photo storage device for any pictures taken of you with Disney characters, and a food ordering tool.
+Plus, the Magic Band program acts as a hotel room key, a photo storage device for any pictures taken of you with Disney characters, and a food ordering tool.
 Throughout all their platforms Disney’s branding and messaging is all kept consistent, all for the convenience and experience of the users.